 For students who completed their studies in 2021 (Class of 2021) - ceremonies have been scheduled to take place from Monday 18 July to Tuesday 26 July 2022, at the Grand Theatre in Wolverhampton.

 For students completing their award this year (with an award conferred by end July 2022) ceremonies will take place from Monday 5 September to Saturday 10 September 2022.
 Applications for these ceremonies will open mid-June.

-Students may request their certificates in advance of the ceremony by visiting the graduation page on their e:Vision account or by completing the Original Certificate Application Form (Word doc 1,236k).
+We also wanted to reassure students that they will be able to apply for jobs before attending a graduation ceremony.
+Students may request their certificates in advance of the ceremony by visiting the graduation page on their e:Vision account or by visiting estore.

 Celebrate your achievements with family and friends at a University of Wolverhampton graduation ceremony.

 How to Apply

 Applications for the July ceremony have now closed.